The Other Boat

-The Other Boat is a short story by E. M. Forster, written in 1957–1958 and published posthumously in The Life to Come (and Other Stories) in 1972.
+"The Other Boat" is a short story by E. M. Forster.
+It was started in 1913, completed in 1957–1958, and published posthumously in The Life to Come (and Other Stories) in 1972.
+It describes an interracial homosexual affair within the context of British imperialism.

 Summary

 The story begins with a group of children playing on the deck of a boat, which is travelling from India to England.
 Lionel, who is one of the children playing, is attempting to get one of his friends, Cocoanut (named for his oddly shaped head), to play battle with him.
 Lionel is one of the five children belonging to Mrs. March, and is aboard the ship because his father had deserted his mother for a native he had met while fighting in a war abroad.
 Mrs. March makes several comments about how she disapproves of Lionel's friend, Cocoanut.
 She refers to him as having a touch of the "tar brush", or not being entirely of European ancestry.
 However, she allows them to go ahead and play together for most of the voyage.
 When she observes that the children are playing in direct sunlight, she sees to it that they play under the awning before they become afflicted with sunstroke.
 Baby, the youngest of the March children, begins crying as Mrs. March is yelling at the children, so she picks him up to carry him inside.
 Before she can get inside, however, a young sailor hops out of his cabin and draws a white line around her—which puts her in a state of mind where she cannot escape the circle that surrounds her.
 Then, Cocoanut appears, screaming that she has been caught.
-She becomes infuriated with Cocoanut, telling him he is "a silly idle useless unmanly little boy.”
+She becomes infuriated with Cocoanut, telling him he is "a silly idle useless unmanly little boy".

-Years later, Lionel has become a Captain in the British army, and is known for being a war hero, after he was injured in battle.
+Years later, Lionel has become a captain in the British army, and is known for being a war hero, after he was injured in battle.
 He has grown into a handsome young man, with blonde hair, blue eyes, and broad shoulders.
 Lionel is aboard a ship to India, where he is to meet up with Isabel, a girl who we assume he is to marry.
 After boarding the ship, he is made aware that his old friend Cocoanut is also aboard, and had made arrangements for them to share a room together.
-Lionel seems rather shocked, and quite uncertain about sharing a room with a “half-caste”.
+Lionel seems rather shocked, and quite uncertain about sharing a room with a "half-caste".
 But because the ship is already full, and because he acknowledges that his prejudices are tribal, and not personal, he seemingly agrees to room with Cocoanut.